What if you could reprogram your brain in just ten seconds, well, we can at least trick our mind to for a short while, and the impact can be great.

 So, in that split moment, I realized that to change something you simply have to change the process of our thoughts in exact time.
 In other words, by putting my hands over my eyes I had a brief second to extinguish thoughts or distractions of an energy-less class whose attention had gone and to simply focus on what I could do to solve it.

 My mind instantly cleared and found the answer straight away simply because it was reprogrammed to execute a different order.

-Anyway, whenever someone seems to have something on their mind or seem too tired to focus, I just go through this magic little trick with them and they 9 times out of 10 find they are refreshed and ready to go again.
+Anyway, whenever someone seems to have something on their mind or seems too tired to focus, I just go through this magic little trick with them, and 9 times out of 10 they find they’re refreshed and ready to go again.